Frequently asked questions about XARELTO®

 • ALI, major amputation of a vascular etiology, MI, ischemic stroke, or CHD death

-• unplanned index limb revascularizations for recurrent limb ischemia
+• Unplanned index limb revascularizations for recurrent limb ischemia

-• vascular hospitalizations for a peripheral or coronary event of a thrombotic nature
+• Vascular hospitalizations for a peripheral or coronary event of a thrombotic nature

 • ALI, major amputation of a vascular etiology, MI, ischemic stroke, or all-cause mortality